voluntarily/vly2/docs/slideshows/developer_overview.md

 * The messages are collected automatically and the en.json file is generated.
 This will be profesionally translated ( Do not rely on Google)

+* See the About page for how to manage whole pages of translatable content.
 ---
 # Identity and Access Management
 ![Auth0](./img/auth0.jpg)